Bullitt Prize

 The Prize consists of $100,000, split over two years ($50,000 in year one, and the remaining $50,000 in the second year).

 Washington Conservation Action Education Fund facilitates a committee of five community and environmental justice leaders to select a winner for the annual Bullitt Prize.
 The committee scores applications and narrows the pool to finalists.
 Finalists are then asked to join a 50-minute interview (virtual, or in person) with the selection committee.
 References are contacted and consulted for each of the final applicants.
 Based on the interview process and references, the committee then chooses a winner from among the finalists.
-The final candidate is awarded the prize during an in-person reception, where they can invite their family, friends, and community to join in celebrating them.
+The entire process takes approximately 6 months from the application deadline, including interviews in July and selection likely in September.
+The final candidate is awarded the prize during an in-person reception in October 2025, where they can invite their family, friends, and community to join in celebrating them.
 Funding is awarded in December of each year.
-The entire process takes approximately 6 months from the application deadline.

 Funding from the Bullitt Prize award is unrestricted, meaning the award is an investment in an emerging leader, not in a specific project they are implementing.
 Funding can support the prize winner’s living expenses and academic and tuition expenses in addition to costs related directly to implementation of a project they are leading or opportunity they are pursuing.
 Our goal is to set emerging leaders up to invest in the vision and goals for their future in conservation or environmental justice, not to set barriers around allowable and eligible project costs.
 Expenses related to travel should support your goals or relate to the planned outcomes of your project.